 The difference lies in the fact that the Regular Member is the legal member representative of the country concerned.
-Current OpenAIRE Advance project partners that also exist in any one country or others that eventually join any National Member Consortium headed by the Regular Member, will work through that Regular Member to have issues raised at the GA level.
+Extant OpenAIRE Advance project partners that also exist in any one country or others that eventually join any National Member Consortium headed by the Regular Member, will work through that Regular Member to have issues raised at the GA level.

 There is mention of an 18-month transition period after the LE has been established when the OpenAIRE Advance NOADs that have not called the LE into being by being the first signatories will be automatically members of the LE.
 Would we as a NOAD or project member of OpenAIRE Advance have to sign the agreement during that 18-month period?
 If we choose to leave the LE during this transition period, is there any kind of penalty, as was spelled out in the previous version of the statutes?

-There is no formal penalty for not signing up actively to the LE during that initial 18-month period.
+There is no penalty for not signing up actively to the LE during that initial 18-month period.

 This will not affect or alter the regular project deliverables of the OpenAIRE Advance project.